The New Three Investigators Series

 The new series makes extensive and explicit use of the interiority and flexibility afforded by multiple third-person limited-omniscient narration.
 Each chapter reflects the point of view of one of the four main characters, and each novel has a primary point-of-view character whose personality helps shape the themes and ideas around which the book revolves.

 After the first book, it became an easy matter to parse out primary points-of-view for the rest of the new series.
 Pete got the second book, with Jupiter getting the third, and the cycle started over with Bob in the fourth book, Pete in the fifth, and Jupiter in the sixth.
-Because there are 26 books, the last two books (YY and ZZ) are Bob's and Jupiter's, with Pete playing an unusually important role in both.
+Because there are twenty-six books, the last two books (YY and ZZ) are Bob's and Jupiter's, with Pete playing an unusually important role in both.

-Still, though each of the novels is written in the multiple limited-omniscient point of view, in each book, after the first chapter announces the controlling or primary point of view, the narration moves on to the points of view of the other two boys and Mallory.
+Still, because each of the novels is written in the multiple limited-omniscient point of view, in each book, after the first chapter announces the controlling or primary point of view, the narration moves on to the points of view of the other two boys and Mallory.

 Because I felt I should introduce Mallory slowly, she has just one point-of-view chapter in the first book, and two in the second, third, and fourth books.
 In the fifth book, she gets two and a half chapters, and in the sixth book, she finally gets three.
 From there on out, she has either three or four point-of-view chapters, out of fifteen or sixteen chapters total.

 Another technical change from the original series involved the length of the books; the original novels were 40,000 to 45,000 words, while the new ones are 60,000 to 66,000.
-The new chapters are longer and denser than the originals - and also aimed at a slightly older audience.
+The new chapters are longer and denser than the originals—and also aimed at a slightly older audience.
 I think the original books would probably have been categorized as Middle Grade, while the new books would probably be categorized as YA.

 Also, although the original books did have some story lines that carried forward, they were mostly self-contained, while the new series has multiple long-term story arcs, in addition to having self-contained mysteries.